lu1a/kryptori/README.md

 LocalMonero is down, LocalBitcoins is down, somebody needs to pick up the slack.

-This codebase aims to create a NOT FOR PROFIT platform for users to buy crypto from random people online, through advertisements of exchange.
-This platform will not initially be an escrow service, only advertisement.
+This codebase aims to create a NOT FOR PROFIT platform for users to exchange crypto with random people online through public advertisements.
+This platform will not initially be an escrow service.

 For example, say I want to get more Monero.
 It's annoying to go through a third-party cryptocurrency to go from fiat currency -> Bitcoin (for ex.) -> Monero, all the while losing